ohana-scholars/ohana-scholars.github.io/index.md

 <ul>
     <li>Text message interface.
 See notifications, and reply to confirm attendance all through text message.</li>
     <li>Slack integration to facilitate notification and organization of meetings.</li>
-    <li>A Slack Bot to suggest and help implement Study Buddy meetings.</li>
+    <li>A Slack Bot to suggest and help implement Ohana Scholars meetings.</li>
     <li>A rating system for meetings and sensei participation.</li>
 </ul>